 The following information is for the Arkansas Tech University Ozark Campus and policy statements in this section of the report are for the Ozark campus.
-The following policy statements are those that differ from Arkansas Tech University Russellville Campus and are Ozark specific.
+The following policy statements are those that differ from Arkansas Tech University Russellville Campus and are specific to the Ozark campus.
 Otherwise Ozark campus follows the same policy statements as the Russellville Campus.